Now that we’re friends, let’s share my world.

 Our world travels with us, so play never ends when we go on a trip, or just visit our friends.”

 The décor provided for a bedroom, kitchen, dining room and lounge backdrop.
 The decoration was a mix of drawings and photographic montage with illustrated windows with a scenic photograph behind which was really quite effective in conveying an indoors looking to an outdoors.
 The kitchen/dining room wall had a press-out cardboard rectangle with a reversible illustration of a shelf with a plate of food on it.
 This could be fitted and displayed as a serving hatch shelf between the two rooms.

-Sindy's Family Room (above left) and Dining Room (above right)
+Sindy’s Family Room (also described as the ‘Den’ in the 1979 Giftset (above left) and Dining Room (above right).

-Sindy's Kitchen (above left) please note the large blank space with two high level cupboards to the left of the white holding strut which was designed to accommodate Sindy's Refrigerator and Sindy's Bedroom (above right)
+Sindy’s Kitchen (above left), note the large blank space with two high level cupboards to the left of the white holding strut which was designed to accommodate Sindy’s Refrigerator, and Sindy’s Bedroom (above right).

-The press-out serving hatch between the Dining Room and Kitchen with the reversible shelf
+The press-out serving hatch between the Kitchen and Dining Room with the reversible shelf.

 Sindy’s wonderfully articulated horse could be posed in an endless array of realistic positions.
 He was issued in a bright yellow box which featured a picture of a blonde Sindy wearing the Marx “Let’s Go Riding” outfit (Ref 1102), charging forward on her galloping steed.